-- 1 Shut down the computer. - 2 Gently press down the front panel covering the front of the drive tray. - 3 Carefully insert the end of a straightened paper clip into the small hole beneath the drive tray. - 4 Push firmly until the tray opens. - 5 Pull out the tray, remove the disc, and push the tray to close it.
+- 1 Shut down the computer and remove the side panel, see the instructions on page 39. - 2 Pull optical drive carrier out of the optical drive bay, see page 55.

+- 3 Carefully insert the end of a straightened paper clip into the small hole on the front of the optical drive. - 4 Push firmly until the tray opens, remove the disc, and push the tray to close it. - 5 Replace optical drive carrier and the side panel, see page 59.

-The status light flashes and the computer won't start up.
+If the status light flashes and the computer won't start up